 I have found an injured adult deer by the side of the road / I’ve hit a deer with my car

 If the deer is causing a hazard on the road, please put your hazard lights on to protect both you and the deer.
 Never try to pick up an injured deer without expert help.
 The main aim is to try to keep the animal calm until help arrives.
 Cover its head with a blanket or coat, keeping well away from antlers and hooves, both of which can inflict a serious injury.
-Please call The Wildlife Aid Foundation and we will send help as soon as possible.
+Please call your local wildlife rescue who will send help as soon as possible.

 I have seen an adult deer with an injured leg